 Omnivorous; will accept most foods once acclimated; flakes, pellets, frozen, and fresh foods; copepods, brine shrimp, and mysis shrimp; diet should be varied and include vitamin supplements; feed at least once a day.

 Generally peaceful as long as they have plenty of open space and hiding places; jumpers! have tight fitting lid on tank; provide rock work and open swimming space.

 Community, Invert, and Coral Safe; do not keep more than one male; females should all be introduced at the same time.
 Do not keep with larger or more aggressive fish such as Groupers, larger Dottybacks, larger Angelfishes, Scorpionfish/Lionfish, Triggerfish and Pufferfish.

-There are more than 20 types of Fairy wrasses (also known as velvet wrasses) that are seen in the aquarium trade.
-These small, ornately colored wrasses have become increasingly popular since they are reef safe.
+There are more than 20 types of Fairy and Flasher Wrasses that are seen in the aquarium trade.
+These small, ornately colored wrasses have become increasingly popular since they are peaceful and reef safe.